2023 Legal Update and Case Law ReviewNov 14, 2023

 “The board of directors may call a subsequent meeting at least Twenty (20) days after a scheduled election if the required quorum is not reached, at which time the quorum of the membership to elect directors will be 20 percent of the association’s members voting in person, by proxy, or by secret ballot.”

 The legislation applies only to membership meetings to elect directors.
 The reduced quorum provision does not apply in the case of a special membership meeting to remove directors.

 This law is viewed as an important measure to facilitate community association governance and director elections.

 Assembly Bill 1033 (Ting).
 Accessory dwelling units; Separate conveyance.

 AB 1033 allows a local governing agency (i.e. building and safety or code enforcement) to adopt an ordinance allowing a lot owner to separately convey the primary dwelling and the accessory dwelling unit or units (“ADUs”) as condominiums, provided certain burdensome requirements are met.

 AB 1033 amends Government Code Section 65852.2 and 65852.26, which essentially informs the local governmental approval agency what it can and cannot do regarding the approval and regulation of ADUs.
 The amendment of Government Code Sections 65852.2 and 65852.26 authorizes a local agency to adopt a local ordinance allowing the separate conveyance as condominiums.
 However, in order to qualify, the owner must satisfy the following requirements:

-Of particular note is that Section 2.5 of AB 1033 amends the Government Code to allow a local agency to require that the property may be used for rental terms of 30 days or longer.
+Also note, Section 2.5 of AB 1033 amends the Government Code to allow a local agency to require that the property may be used for rental terms of 30 days or longer.